-The Library at Bradbury-Sullivan LGBT Community Center presents the December discussion of the center's Queer Poetry Reading Group, featuring Hull by writer Xandria Phillips.
-Hull is the winner of the Judith A. Markowitz Award and the 2020 Lambda Literary Award in Transgender Poetry.
+The Library at Bradbury-Sullivan LGBT Community Center presents the December discussion of the center's Queer Poetry Reading Group, where we read Come Clean by Joshua Nguyen.

-The discussion is facilitated by Jimmy Hamill and is sponsored by Lehigh University's Southside Initiative and Humanities Center.
+The discussion is facilitated and is sponsored by Lehigh University's Southside Initiative and Humanities Center.
 This program is supported in part by the Pennsylvania Council on the Arts.

 522 W Maple St